Golden bowl of Hasanlu: Decoration

 The reliefs show a complicated scheme with many figures, including several gods, various animals, sacrificing, and combat.
 It is mostly divided into two registers, with the gods, riding chariots and with winged heads, at the top.

+Assyriologist Stephanie Dalley has shown that each of the motifs can be related to an episode in the Epic of Gilgamesh.
+As the style of the decoration is not Mesopotamian and the episodes are not consistent with any single known version of the epic, she concludes that the epic had a wide circulation outside Mesopotamia.